Outlaw Rogue Leveling Guide from 1 to 80 — The War Within (11.2.5)

 Move the slider below to make the guide update to your level!

-Outlaw Rogue Talents as you level up
+Outlaw Rogue Talents for Leveling

 Talents are passives or abilities that you can choose from to optimize your character or change how some of your regular abilities work.
-Many of these are only passive abilities that do not alter the way you play the game or the order in which to use your abilities.
+Many of these are only passive abilities that do not alter the way you play the game or the order in which you use your abilities.
 Some, however, are big milestones on your way to max level, and you should aim for these talents as soon as possible.

 At Level 10, you can allocate your first Talent Point into your Class Talent tree.